Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 Trudy Reid, Director of Medicine and Unscheduled Care

-Trudy Reid is the new Director of Medicine and Unscheduled Care.
+Trudy Reid is the Director of Medicine and Unscheduled Care.
 Trudy was previously Interim Director of Surgery & Elective Care, Cancer & Clinical Services and Integrated Maternity and Womens Health.

 Trudy is a registered general nurse with over 30 years’ experience across different specialities, Trudy trained at the start of her career in the Southern Area College of Nursing.